pkorduan/kvwmap-server/README.md

 user: kvwmap and password: kvmwap

+Ignore the Warning: fclose(): 5 is not a valid stream resource in /var/www/apps/kvwmap/class/log.php on line 106

 We recommend to change the passwords for mysql, postgres and kvwmap users after the initial installation.
 Further configuration settings can be performed in config.php.
 See the kvwmap documentation for more information at: